basiliskjs/basilisk/docs/source/collections.rst

     with the value and key for each item in turn.
 Optionally, you can specify a context which will appear as ``this`` to the function.

+.. method:: StringMap.items() -> Vector

+    Returns a Vector containing the items in the StringMap, in an undefined order.

+.. method:: StringMap.keys() -> Vector

+    Returns a Vector containing the keys in the StringMap, in an undefined order.

 .. property:: size : number

     The number of items in this StringMap.